Magi-Nation: Creature Listing

 Challenge Rating: 2 3

-Bungaloos are small, cute creatures which are covered with a thick fibrous fur.
+Bungaloos are a family of small, cute creatures which are covered with a thick fibrous fur.
 Aside from their ears and eyes, little else is visible from underneath the fur.
 They are friendly, and love to gather in groups, particularly with favored magi.
 They enjoy songs - these attract them readily.

 Bwill